Title: The Hessian

 This story is set in the Revolutionary War era (I believe just before, but I can’t be sure), and it reads like it was written back then – and not in a good way.
 It was dense and stodgy with a very old tone that reminds me of the kind of classic nobody reads.

 Overall, this was seriously not my thing.
 Characters, plot, writing style…I wasn’t a fan of any of them.
-This is one of those books that I wasn’t missing anything by not wanting to read it.
+This is one of those books that you won’t miss anything if you decide to skip it.